click to call

 Apartment Complexes and Buildings

-Apartment complexes are often built with soft-story designs.
-This makes the collapse of these buildings more probable if they do not have earthquake retrofitting.
-In 1994 the Northridge Earthquake left many soft story buildings destroyed.
-Not only did the destruction cause huge financial losses for landlords and apartment management (sometimes even causing them to go out of business) but it also led to major disruptions and damage for residents.
+Apartment complexes are often built with soft-story designs, which makes their collapse more probable if they do not have earthquake retrofitting.
+In 1994, the Northridge Earthquake destroyed many soft-story buildings.
+Not only did the destruction cause huge financial losses for landlords and apartment management (sometimes even causing them to go out of business), but it also led to major disruptions and damage for residents.
 Earthquake retrofitting can help strengthen these buildings for future earthquakes, minimizing damage and injury.

 Unreinforced Masonry Structures